Navigating towards climate resilient infrastructure systems

-Infrastructure Pathways is a new multi stakeholder initiative by the International Coalition for Sustainable Infrastructure (ICSI), led by The Resilience Shift.
+Infrastructure Pathways is a new multi stakeholder initiative by the International Coalition for Sustainable Infrastructure (ICSI), led by The Resilience Shift and in partnership with Arup.
 Bringing together existing guidance to provide a line of sight across the entire project lifecycle to embed climate resilience and deliver safe, sustainable and resilient infrastructure for all

 Why create this resource?

 Through our work we have identified a significant gap in the guidance available

 "One of the projects that a number of our international collaborators have asked us to consider doing is creating an international guidance document on sustainable infrastructure, one that bridges the entire value chain, and acts as a framing document to hold all of the other pieces of work that have been done to date, to bring some cohesion, focus and consistency to that space in a broad ranging coalition."

 CEO, The Resilience Shift

 There is a lot of excellent guidance, tools and standards designed to help different stakeholders to enhance the resilience of their infrastructure systems to climate change.

 But... this is crowded, confusing and fragmented.
 We know that non-experts "get" that this is important, but they don't know where to start.